 Kate Turner, office manager for the shelter, is looking forward to seeing the donations help the animals she oversees.
 “Part of the masquerade ball donations are going to help fund our new facility.
 Specifically, there will be new surgery suites with all of the necessary equipment.
 We are currently conducting surgical procedures out of an old garage bay.”

-Everyone is welcome to enter the multiple categories.
-Emily Emerson-Rich, the Mistress of Hell, Michigan, will emcee the contest.
+Everyone is welcome to enter the multiple categories of the costume contest.
+Emily Emerson-Rich, the Mistress of Hell, Michigan, will emcee the event.
 There will also be a silent auction with prizes from sponsor companies such as Creative Wellness, Zap Zone fun center, and the Frankenmuth Cheese Haus.